Why Grammarly Can’t Replace a Proofreader or Copy Editor

 How to Use Grammarly to Your Advantage

-A coffee mug, a writing pen, and a napkin with the message
+A coffee mug, a writing pen, and a napkin with the message "Take advantage of opportunities" sit on a wooden table.

 Despite its shortcomings, Grammarly is a great tool to help you polish your prose!
 I’ve been using the premium version for years.